rishabhagg248/travel_buddy/README.md

 1. Check that all API keys are valid
 2. Verify internet connection
 3. Try different implementations based on your needs
+4. Use the visualizer to understand the expected flow
-4. Review API documentation for any service changes
+5. Review API documentation for any service changes
-5. Open an issue with error details and implementation used
+6. Open an issue with error details and implementation used

+## 📚 Learning Resources

+### Understanding the Architecture
+1. **Start with the Visualizer** - Open `travel_buddy_visualizer.html` to see the flow
+2. **Read the Code** - Compare the state machine vs agent implementations
+3. **Test Different Approaches** - Try all three Python implementations
+4. **Monitor Performance** - Compare execution times and API costs

+### Educational Value
+- **State Machine Concepts** - Learn deterministic vs probabilistic routing
+- **Multi-Agent Systems** - Understand agent coordination and handoffs
+- **API Integration** - See real-world API usage patterns
+- **Error Handling** - Compare different approaches to failure recovery

 ## 🔮 Roadmap